mars-sim/mars-sim/README.md

 To walk onto the surface of Mars, a settler must come through an intermediate chamber called the *airlock* to exit the settlement.
 The airlock allows the passage of people between a pressure vessel and its surroundings while minimizing the change of pressure in the vessel and loss of air from it.
-In mars-sim, the airlock is a separate building joined to any *Hab* (which stands for *habitation module*, cylinderical in shape) such as *Lander Hab*, or *Outpost Hub*, *Astronomy Observatory*, etc.
+In mars-sim, the airlock is a separate building joined to any *Hab* (which stands for cylindrical *habitation module*) such as *Lander Hab*, or *Outpost Hub*, *Astronomy Observatory*, etc.
-All rovers have an vehicular airlock built-in.
+All rovers have vehicular airlock built-in.

 ---